Sled Pull

 ✕Mistake 1: Pulling too upright

-✕Mistake 3: Letting the sled drift sideways
+✕Mistake 3: Letting the rope go slack between pulls

-✕Mistake 4: Skipping grip training
+✕Mistake 4: Skipping grip training entirely

 Common Mistakes